-As we said above, if you have an e-boutique, you know where to connect to your customers and you customers know where to go to find you, but if you don’t have, don’t worry, there is social media!
+As we said above, if you have an e-boutique, you’d know how to connect to your customers and your customers would know where to find you, but if you don’t have one, don’t worry, there are social media platforms!

 As people work together to flatten the curve, many have turned to Facebook and Instagram to talk and really build a connection with their customers.
 You, too, can do this.
 If Instagram is an alien concept to you, now is the most opportune time to seize this opportunity.

 Instagram is a good brand-customer relationship builder because you can do a lot of things from the platform.
 For instance, you can go live.
 You can showcase your collection to your audience or simply interact with them.
 Just because the world is in chaos, doesn’t mean you cannot elevate your value as a brand.
 Topics you can discuss with them include tips on how to take care of their jewelry items, especially nowadays with the excessive hand washing and overusing of alcohol and hand sanitizers.
 Can hand sanitizers remove the rhodium on their jewelry?
 Will these products damage their metals and gemstones?
 Show them that there is more value in your brand.
 Educate them.

 If you run out of topics, don’t overthink.
 Just talk to them and ask how they are coping with the uncertainty of the coronavirus outbreak.
 Ask them how things are in their area.
 Lend an ear and connect on a personal level, bearing in mind the emotional toll of the current situation affecting everybody, including your customers and audience.
 Check on them.
 Update them regularly.
 Show empathy.

 How to Sell Jewelry on Instagram » Jewelry E-Commerce Tips

 How to sell jewelry on Instagram?
 If you’re one of those online jewelry retailers who haven’t received the memo yet, we’re here to tell you that Instagram could potentially be…

 5. Assess and revise your emergency contingency plan